Skip to content

 function calculateRateLimit(ipData) {

-const { security } = ipData;
+const { score, classification } = ipData;

 // Datacenter IPs get stricter limits

-if (security.is_datacenter) {
+if (classification.is_datacenter) {

 return { requestsPerMinute: 10, burstLimit: 20 };